bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-ancestors-and-descendants.md

 You get the error for A saying, sorry, this doesn't meet the minimum mempool fee requirement.
 And you're like, wait, wait, wait, but what about B?
 And it'll say missing inputs because it's spending something that it doesn't know about.
-It's like, I did tell you about A and you rejected it, But here, basically you want the node to validate A and B together.
+It's like, I did tell you about A and you rejected it, but here, basically you want the node to validate A and B together.

 Speaker 1: 00:17:50